Recurring giving is a helpful tool for churches and church members.

 As a church, recurring donations is money you can count on to budget, which makes it so much easier to forecast your expenses.

-As a church member, recurring giving makes it easy to make donations automatically and to make room for your gifts in your budget.
+As a church member, automatic monthly donations makes it easy to make donations automatically and to make room for your gifts in your budget.
 No more waiting for the end of the month to see if you have anything leftover to give!